 —Brent Keever, Center Director

-Dr. Serigne Ndiaye became the Resident Director in 2002.
-Born and raised in Senegal, Dr. Ndiaye completed his undergraduate and graduate studies in English and American Literature and Civilization at Université Cheikh Anta Diop and his Ph.D. in Comparative Literature at Emory University.
+Serigne Ndiaye, Ph.D., has been resident director of the CIEE Study Center in Dakar since 2002.
+Born and raised in Senegal, Serigne completed his undergraduate and graduate studies in English and American literature and civilization at Université Cheikh Anta Diop, and earned his doctorate in comparative literature at Emory University.
 His primary research and teaching areas include Francophone African and Caribbean literature and culture and post-colonial theory.
-Dr. Ndiaye has taught at both Emory University and SUNY-Albany and is quadrilingual in English, French, Serer, and Wolof.
+Serigne has taught at both Emory University and the State University of New York-Albany and speaks four languages: English, French, Serer, and Wolof.

 Dakar, Senegal’s capital city, is an excellent place to be immersed in cultural diversity and historical legacy.
 In addition to its numerous museums, cultural centers, theaters, and wide variety of restaurants and nightclubs, Dakar is famous for its lively intellectual life and rich socio-cultural landscape that draw from both Africa and the West.
 Dakar is also known for its dynamic and free press, which has contributed greatly to Senegal’s multiparty democratic political system.
 A mere 15-minute ferry trip from downtown Dakar lies lovely Gorée Island, a UNESCO World Heritage site, infamous for its role in the enslavement of Africans and home to La Maison des Esclaves, a museum that provides a living memory of a despicable chapter in world history.